mitre-attack/attack-navigator/README.md

 1. Run `ng build` within the **nav-app** directory
 2. Copy files from `nav-app/dist/` directory

+#### Running the Navigator offline
+1. Install the Navigator as per instructions above.
+2. Follow instructions under [loading content from local files][#Loading-content-from-local-files] to configure the Navigator to populate the matrix without an internet connection.

 ## Documentation
 When viewing the app in a browser, click on the **?** icon to the right of the **ATT&CK<sup>™</sup> Navigator** title to view its documentation.